BA (Mathematics), BA (Computer Science and Music) - York, MA (Interdisciplinary Studies)

 Coordinator, Digital Media Program

-Professor Sinclair has worked with choreographers and dancers to create works that explore movement-based manipulation of sound and image.
-His collaborators include Holly Small (a journey toward the end in the shape of air, Draw a Bicycle, Night Vision - Nyx), Susan Lee, Yves Candau/Nur Intan Murtdaza and Karen Kaeja/Diana Groenendijk (Stable Dances at Nuit Blanche 2008).
+Don has collaborated extensively in the creation of performance works.
+With choreographers and dancers he has created works that explore movement-based manipulation of sound and image.
+His collaborators include Holly Small (a journey toward the end in the shape of air, Draw a Bicycle, Night Vision - Nyx), Karen Kaeja/Diana Groenendijk (Stable Dances at Nuit Blanche 2008), and Susan Lee/Andra McCartney (Soundwalking Interactions, Choreography, Interface, Soundwalk, Visualization).
+In 2012, he collaborated with Out of the Box Productions on a full-length production, Bugzzz ~ a cautionary tale, in Toronto where he developed software for sound and image that integrated Kinect into the performance.

 See his research creation website.